chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - Maximize use of conventions
 - Minimize the number of experts needed to articulate a design

-> You can always ask AI (using AIChat) about chuck-stack PostgreSQL best practices and options.
+> You can always ask AI (using AIChat) about any chuck-stack specific convention or PostgreSQL best practices and options.
 For example, you can ask AI:
 >
 >     It seems more secure to disable PostgreSQL's TCP service and require clients to connect via unix socket.
 Is this true?